-But having tapped Patrick Marion as Mignon’s executive chef, Vernis says diners can look forward to some creative add-ons in the form of weekly, rotating appetizers.
-The Noma-trained chef, whose also held stints at farm-to-table restaurant Fauna in Ottawa and, recently, at 212 in Old Montreal, is also developing a vegetarian steak alternative.
-(Details on its composition aren’t available just yet.)
+But having tapped Patrick Marion as Mignon's executive chef, Vernis says diners can look forward to some creative add-ons in the form of weekly, rotating appetizers.
+The Noma-trained chef, who's also held stints at farm-to-table restaurant Fauna in Ottawa and, recently, at 212 in Old Montreal, is also developing a vegetarian steak alternative.
+(Details on its composition aren't available just yet.)

 On the drinks side, there'll be some '90s-era cocktails, including old favourites like the espresso martini, which is seemingly having a resurgence.
 "When I used to go out at 18, it was the late '90s.
 And that's what you would have — lychee martinis, apple martinis, cosmopolitans — all of that classic Sex and the City stuff.
 It's all coming back hard now," Vernis says.